Here's how to get rid of ants and keep them out of your kitchen and home for good

 4. Put down ant deterrent

 If you’ve tried blockading them but they still keep coming in, line the doors with natural deterrents such as salt, chalk, curry powder, pepper and cinnamon.
 If you chose to do this, be careful as you don’t want any getting in your pet or child’s nose, mouth or eyes.
+To keep cupboards ant free, soak a few cotton wool balls in peppermint or citrus essential oils and pop them in the corners.

 You can also use petroleum jelly and talcum powder to line doors, however if you’ve tried absolutely every natural deterrent going, to no avail, you might find that a domestic ant killer works best.